dmh2000/github-repo-ggl/README.md

 "A data format describes how you would like the server to return the data, including objects and fields that match the server-side schema"

-On other words, GraphQL servers and client can mix data from multiple resources, where REST sends a single 'document'.
+On other words, GraphQL servers and client can mix data from multiple resources and specify just what is needed, where REST sends a single 'document'.

 ### Which One To Use